matpow2/cuwo/README.md

 Source
 ------

-Make sure you have Python >= 3.3 and Cython installed on your machine, along with native compilers.
-On Python versions below 3.4, you will also need asyncio installed.
+Make sure you have Python >= 3.3 and `cython` installed on your machine, along with native compilers.

+On Python versions below 3.4, you will need `asyncio` installed.

+If you want IRC bot support, you will also need the `irc3` package

+These packages can be installed with `pip install cython irc3 asyncio`

 To build cuwo, run `python setup.py build_ext --inplace`.

 To run the server, run `python -m cuwo.server`.

-Optionally, install the irc3 package to enable IRC bot support.

 Status
 ======